galaktor/raph.es/content/blog/blogging.md

 Instead, I was coming back full-circle to where I had begun over a decade ago when I created my first site on GeoCities.
 I just wanted my own little spot on the web where I can be myself.
 Where I can put up and take down whatever I want.
 And not give a damn about what anybody thinks about it.

-But this time, I knew what I would have to change.
+But this time, I know what I would have to change.
 I go into more depth on the goals I set for this website on [project](/project/website/) page.
 But to not make an already long post any longer, here's the gist:

 > **"less is more."**
 > -- every smart person ever

-It had to be simple to publish, like Twitter.
+It has to be simple to publish, like Twitter.
 Give me some room, more like Blogger.
-Leave me control over my content.
+Leave me control over my content (like neither).
 Integrate into my worflow, with least possible friction for hosting or editing.
 Focus on content - no clutter such as social media integration or comments.

 And when I change my mind on any of this, I want it to be easily hackable.

+Let's see how it goes this time.